 Having a shiny new website and sending a generic monthly email – one that’s not tailored to the specific needs of your prospects and their stage in the buying journey – is never going to make your company truly stand out from the crowd.

-"You need a well-thought-out marketing strategy to drive your business forward"
+"You need a well-thought-out digital marketing strategy to drive your business forward"

 If you delve a little deeper, it quickly becomes apparent that you need a well-thought-out strategy to drive your business forward, rather than the immediacy of ill-conceived tactics.

 It's easy to let procrastination settle in and buckle under the pressure of it all.
-But it's crucial to remember that despite what you may read, behind every overnight success sensation there is often a ten-year story.
+But it's crucial to remember that despite what you may read, behind every overnight success sensation there is often a ten-year story, and in your case, it must start with a marketing plan.

 Much of the fear, uncertainty, and doubt that you are feeling is natural, but easy to overcome by focusing clearly on how you will plan, build, and grow your business.